gabrielhartmann/docker/docs/sources/project/set-up-git.md

     You can use any text editor you are comfortable with.

-6. Close and save the file.
+6. Save and close the file.

 7. Check the status of your branch.